-- If your business had more than 20 total employees for over half of the prior calendar year, you are COBRA eligible.
+- If your business had more than 20 full time equivalent employees for over half of the prior calendar year, you are COBRA eligible.
 (This calculation includes part time employees.
 Also it includes people not actively enrolled on your group plan.)

 There are specific calculations and regulations listed on the Department of Labor’s website.
 Consequently, these regulations can be confusing to understand.
 To get a simplified breakdown of your eligibility, give us a call.